strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
 By ensuring you enter the same email and mobile number when completing the
-steps in :ref:`adding_a_user`, the system will automatically pick up if a user
+steps in :ref:`adding_an_exsisting_user`, the system will automatically pick up if a user
 already exists in the PMHC MDS and will grant them access to the additional organisation.

 Why did I get this message '500 Internal Server Error: add: Inviting user failed: An outstanding PMHC MDS invite exists' when inviting a user?